March Madness For Counselors: Career and Coping Skills

 In this big list the careers aren’t paired.
 You’d have to compare the pairs on the results.

-So if on the bracket the pair in the Elite 8 is between podcaster vs. news reporter, I’d find each one the results and the one with the highest votes makes it to the next round.
+So if on the bracket the pair in the Elite 8 is between podcaster vs. news reporter, I’d find each one the results.
+The contestant with the highest votes makes it to the next round.
 In this case podcaster would make it to the Final 4.

 Tips on using paper brackets: